 Ruth bristled.
 “Has he confessed?”

 And just like that, the star-crossed lovers were sunk.

 The ensuing court case enthralled New Yorkers.
 Scandal-hungry newsmen covered every sordid detail.
 One journalist even dubbed the whole mess “the dumbbell murders,” as the killers were so clumsy.

 During the trial, Judd and Ruth desperately tried to pin blame on the other – but it was all in vain.
 On May 13, 1927, they were found guilty of first-degree murder and sentenced to death by electric chair.

 The couple was executed at Sing Sing prison on January 12, 1928, and Ruth was the first woman put to death there since 1899.

 A group of journalists attended the executions, and as the electricity surged through Ruth’s body, one reporter lifted his pantleg to expose a hidden camera fastened to his ankle.
-The subsequent snapshot of a convulsing Ruth Snyder strapped into Sing Sing’s “Old Sparky” made front-page news the following morning.
+The of a convulsing Ruth Snyder strapped into Sing Sing’s “Old Sparky” made front-page news the following morning.
 It remains one of the most notorious news images of all time.